Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Words can only have a positive effect on others if and when they are ready to listen."
+> "When you get up in the morning, you have two choices - either to be happy or to be unhappy.
+Just choose to be happy."
-> — **Christopher Reeve**
+> — **Norman Vincent Peale**

 ---

-_Last updated: 06 October 2025 ⏳_
+_Last updated: 07 October 2025 ⏳_